 The project is made possible through co-funding from the European Union and the Westminster Foundation for Democracy, who are also key implementing partners in particular with regards to the capacity building and knowledge co-creation for members of provincial legislatures,.

-The CSSPL project has been collaborating with CSOs and Provincial Legislatures across Limpopo, the Northern Cape and the North West to bridge existing gaps and facilitate partnerships.
-While various strides have been made, many opportunities to deepen relationships and communications between these actors, with the aim of improving community driven and democratic oversight and accountability, still remain.
-Our CSO partners have submitted various petitions and communications in all provinces and responses by the legislatures have varied.
-In many instances the process of submission petitions has not wielded a lot of results in terms of achieving oversight and greater accountability of the executive.
+The CSSPL project has collaborated with CSOs and Provincial Legislatures across Limpopo, the Northern Cape and the North West to bridge existing gaps and facilitate partnerships.
+While strides have been made, opportunities remain to deepen relationships and communications between these actors, with the aim of improving community driven and democratic oversight and accountability.
+CSOs have submitted petitions and communications in all provinces, but responses by the legislatures have varied.
+In many instances the process of submitting petitions has not achieved oversight and greater accountability of the executive.

-In some provinces, however, partnerships have flourished in the sense that the NCPL has reached out to CSPPL CSO partners; invited them to virtual and face to face events [https://democracyworks.org.za/lets-get-digital-first-steps-towards-inclusive-virtual-public-participation-in-the-northern-cape-provincial-legislature/] and has specifically requested our CSO partners to be more active in sharing information about what is happening in the community level.
+In some provinces, however, partnerships have flourished.
+The NCPL has reached out to CSPPL CSO partners, invited them to virtual and face to face events [https://democracyworks.org.za/lets-get-digital-first-steps-towards-inclusive-virtual-public-participation-in-the-northern-cape-provincial-legislature/] and requested CSOs to share information about what is happening in the community level.

-During the lockdown, Provincial Legislatures have increasingly started to explore using social media and digital platforms to engage with their constituencies.
-This provided a unique opportunity for CSPPL CSO partners across all three provinces to increase the use of social media as an additional channel to engage MPLs and key decision makers in their advocacy efforts.
-In recognition of the challenges the digital divide presents, especially in vast and largely rural provinces, the project ensured to include training on non-digital communication especially radio.
+During the COVID-19 lockdown, Provincial Legislatures have increasingly started to explore using social media and digital platforms to engage with their constituencies.
+This has provided a unique opportunity for CSPPL CSO partners across all three provinces to increase the use of social media as an additional channel to engage MPLs and key decision makers in advocacy efforts.
+In recognition of the challenges the digital divide presents, especially in vast and largely rural provinces, the project ensured to include training on non-digital communication and radio in particular.

 The CSPPL team, in collaboration with RIA Digital, an online Reputations and Insights Agency, and A Capital Idea, a communications strategy consultancy, therefore engaged CSO partners from across the three provinces to provide insights, build confidence and share tools on how to use social media more effectively in pushing for transparent and accountable governance.

-This case study looks specifically at increased virtual communication between the Provincial Legislature and a Coalition of CSOs, which has grown beyond the CSPPL partners and continues to develop organically in this context.
+This case study looks at increased virtual communication between the Provincial Legislature and a coalition of CSOs, which has grown beyond the CSPPL partners and continues to develop organically in this context.

 The CSO engagements consisted of virtual cross-provincial social media and advocacy workshops, which ran over two days and consisted of 2-hour sessions each.
 The team employed a mixed methodology of presentations and self-directed small group work.
 Martina Della Togna and Michelle Joubert from RIA and A Capital Idea respectively, presented on understanding the media landscape for public participation in South Africa’s legislatures and on how to build an effective social media campaign.

-Martina Della Togna posed the question: “What was the role of the Portfolio Committees in instances where parliament was meant to conduct oversight?”.
-For example, the Constitutional Court had to remind Parliament that it had to conduct oversight over the Nkandla matter.
-This basically forced Parliament to go back to the drawing board and review its role.
-The SABC also went through governance distortions due to lack of leadership and accountability of the board.
-Senior managers championed a different kind of SABC, one that censored and interfered with editorial work outside of its mandate.
-News and current affairs were brought into disrepute and journalists found themselves being censored.
-Eight journalists, the so-called “SABC 8” blew the whistle which kickstarted the process of the SABC becoming subject of parliament oversight through an Ad Hoc committee.
-The situation in the provinces is even worse in the sense that one would not be able to easily point to a situation where a provincial parliament has conducted effective oversight over a provincial department.
+Martina Della Togna posed the question: “What was the role of the Portfolio Committees in instances where parliament was meant to conduct oversight?”
+By way of example, the Constitutional Court needed to remind Parliament that it should conduct oversight over the Nkandla matter.
+This forced Parliament to go back to the drawing board and review its role.
+Another example: the SABC experienced governance distortions when senior managers championed an SABC that censored and interfered with editorial work outside of its mandate.
+News and current affairs were brought into disrepute and journalists were censored.
+Eight journalists, the so-called “SABC 8”, blew the whistle which resulted in the SABC becoming subject of parliament oversight through an Ad Hoc committee.
+In the provinces, the situation is worse, with less evidence of provincial parliaments conducting effective oversight over a provincial department.
 All state entities that get money from tax payers are accountable to parliament one way or another.
 This is the overarching context within which CSOs are operating in, when working towards access, accountability and oversight.